fbpx

 7. Launch and Maintenance

-Once the website is delivered, you must ensure that everything works okay, and everyone is satisfied.
+Once the website is live, you must ensure that everything works okay, and everyone is satisfied.
 You should always be ready to make any necessary changes.
 The feedback option will tell you what problems users face and what you need to fix.
 Do not forget to keep updating your website from time to time.

 It’s all about finding the right balance between structure and function.
 You need to use the correct elements like the right fonts, colors, and design motifs to let people navigate and experience your site to the best.